Warehouse stores are a terrific place to save money buying in bulk. Costco and Sam’s Club are the two dominant retailers in the space.

-The Business Membership gives similar perks like the ability to resell items you purchase.
+The Business Membership gives similar perks, including the ability to resell items you purchase.

 Sam’s Club Membership

 You can join Sam’s Club with one of two plans.
-Here are the possible membership levels to join.
+Here are the possible membership levels.

-Either plan lets you access the store and shop from its website.
+Both plans let you access the store and shop on the website.

 You also get exclusive savings on pharmacy and optical services.
-Sam’s Club also offers free shipping with no minimum order amount to Plus members.
+Sam’s Club even offers free shipping with no minimum order amount to Plus members.

-However, if the annual rebate on the more expensive plans are important Costco is the winner.
+If the annual rebate on the more expensive plans is important, Costco is the winner.
 You can earn up to $1,000 a year vs. $500 with Sam’s Club.

-In our household shopping we usually earn approximately $300 a year from our current Costco membership.
+Based on our household shopping, we usually earn approximately $300 a year from our current Costco membership.
 This comes in the form of a check to use at the store.